The Sun's Supergranulation: Observational characterization

 The strength of internetwork fields, their distribution at granulation and subgranulation scales and their preferred orientation are still a matter of debate.
-Almost every possible value in the 5--500~G range can be found in literature for the typical field strengths within the internetwork \citep{martin88,keller94,lin95,dominguez03b,trujillo04,lites08}.
+Almost every possible field-strength value in the 5--500~G range can be found in literature \citep{martin88,keller94,lin95,dominguez03b,trujillo04,lites08}.
 This wide dispersion is explained by several factors.
-The most important one is certainly that Zeeman spectropolarimetry, one of the most frequently used tools to study solar magnetism, is affected by cancellation effects when the magnetic field reverses sign at scales smaller than the instrument resolution \citep{trujillo04,dewijn09}.
-Hence, very small-scale fields still partially escape detection via this method.
-Recent Zeeman spectropolarimetry estimates of the average field strength based on Hinode observations \citep{lites08} are 11~G for longitudinal fields and 60~G for transverse fields (horizontal fields at disc centre), but wide excursions from these average values are detected and the observed signatures may also be compatible with stronger, less space-filling magnetic fields.
-On the side of Hanle spectropolarimetry, \cite{trujillo04} report an average field strength of 130~G, with stronger fields in the intergranular lanes and much weaker fields in the bright centres of granules.
+Zeeman spectropolarimetry, one of the most frequently used tools to study solar magnetism, is affected by cancellation effects when the magnetic field reverses sign at scales smaller than the instrument resolution \citep{trujillo04,dewijn09}.
+Hence, very small-scale fields can partially escape detection via this method.
+Zeeman spectropolarimetry estimates of the average field strength based on Hinode observations \citep{lites08} are 11~G for longitudinal fields and 60~G for transverse fields (horizontal fields at disc centre), but wide excursions from these average values are detected and the observed signatures may also be compatible with stronger, less space-filling magnetic fields.
+Using Hanle spectropolarimetry, \cite{trujillo04} report an average field strength of 130~G, with stronger fields in the intergranular lanes and much weaker fields in the bright centres of granules.
+The discrepancy between Hanle and Zeeman estimates can be reduced using techniques that circumvent cancellation effects, though, leading to estimates of 60-80~G \citep{danilovic10,danilovic16,danilovic16b}.

-The previously mentioned Zeeman estimates seem to indicate that internetwork fields have a tendency to be horizontal \citep{orozco07,bommier07,lites08}, sometimes even bridging over granules, but other studies have come to the opposite conclusion that internetwork fields are mostly isotropic \citep{martinez08,asensioramos09,bommier09}.
-Using Zeeman and Hanle diagnostics in a complementary way, \cite{lopez10} very recently came to the conclusion that internetwork fields are mostly isotropic and highly disordered, with a typical magnetic energy containing scale of 10~km.
+Some Zeeman estimates seem to indicate that small-scale internetwork fields have a tendency to be horizontal \citep{orozco07,bommier07,lites08}, sometimes even bridging over granules, but other studies have come to the opposite conclusion that internetwork fields are mostly isotropic \citep{martinez08,asensioramos09,bommier09}.
+Using Zeeman and Hanle diagnostics in a complementary way, \cite{lopez10} came to the conclusion that internetwork fields are mostly isotropic and highly disordered, with a typical magnetic energy containing scale of 10~km.
+We again refer the reader to \cite{stenflo13} for a more detailed review of this problem.
+The isotropy properties of the field also seem to be dependent on the depth at which they are probed \citep{schussler08,rempel14}, and conditional on the amplitude of the signal polarization \citep{lites17}.